 With a starting amount of just £1,000, you would be best to select a provider who charges a percentage fee rather than a fixed fee which could eat away at your gains.

 Nutmeg charges 0.75% of the value of your portfolio which would amount to £9.38 for a portfolio of £1,250 (your original £1,000 plus the £250 government bonus).

 Read more about the best Lifetime ISAs and who the best providers are.

 Self Invested Personal Pension

 The next best way to grow your £1,000 quickly is to invest in your future by putting your money into a Self Invested Personal Pension (SIPP).
 Like the best Lifetime ISAs, depositing your money into a SIPP will attract a government bonus which varies according to your tax bracket.
 For basic rate taxpayers, your £1,000 contribution into a SIPP will attract an additional £200 from the taxman.
 This means you have instantly grown your pot to £1,200 before you have even invested the funds.
 Higher rate taxpayers will earn an additional £400 although this will need to be claimed when you submit your tax return.

-There are a number of SIPP providers who we have covered in more detail in our How to Start a Pension Guide, however, below are our top picks for pension providers:
+There are a number of SIPP providers who I have covered in more detail in my How to Start a Pension Guide, however, below are our top picks for pension providers:

 Pensionbee: Best for consolidating pensions